Tracking Website Visitors in a Single Page Application

 $__MA.doCapture(document.location + sectionName, document.referrer, document.getElementById('__maSrc').getAttribute('data-pid'));

 Importantly, Net-Results makes no attempt to validate that a particular URL actually exists.
-This means you may pass data on “page views” for web pages that do not exist: simply send a unique URL to Net-Results for each distinct section on your web page.
+This means you may pass data on page views for web pages that do not exist: simply send a unique URL to Net-Results for each distinct section on your web page.

-Updated on January 27, 2023
+Updated on September 27, 2023

 Was this article helpful?